kiransalve/Power-BI/Learn with Gigs/Questions.md

 We can see it in: Home → Advanced Editor

+M code is used mostly when point-and-click options in Power Query aren’t enough

+we use it when our qty data have kg and we need to remove it, we do Text.RemoveAny([QTY], "kg","KG")

 # 5. What is a Parameter in Power BI?

 In Power Query, a Parameter is a dynamic value that can be reused in queries to make your data transformations more flexible, reusable, and user-controlled.